-Unfortunately, many tour companies give an impression that to go snorkelling, that it is so easy that all you have to do is put on snorkelling mask, a snorkel, and fin.
+Your on holidays and planning to go snorkeling for the day and are wondering do you need to be able to swim to snorkel.
+Unfortunately, many tour companies give the impression that to go snorkeling, that it is so easy that all you have to do is put on a snorkeling mask, a snorkel, and fin.
 And then jump in.

+The short answer is not really if you use a life jacket but if you can not swim and don’t use a life jacket then it is no. And you need to be comfortable to put your face under the water without panicking and breathing through the snorkel.
 The reality is that there needs to be a basic understanding of the equipment, and awareness of the dangers and conditions of the ocean.

 You don’t need to worry about doing the know the crawl arm strokes, breaststroke or butterfly, or how to breathe while doing swimming.
-Snorkel is mostly involved floating to be able to float and move around.
+Snorkel is mostly involved in floating to be able to float and move around.

 To go snorkelling, this requires the following basic equipment needed to actively participate.